-Second is a question from Roger about a white gritty substance in his hot water.
+Second is a question from Roger: Roger wants to know about a white gritty substance in his hot water.
 Listen to the podcast for some suggestions.
-Its likely time for a new heater for Roger.
-Roger may find other useful information in our podcast entitled The Cold Water Heater
+It’s likely time for a new heater for Roger.
+Roger may find other useful information in our podcast entitled The Cold Water Heater.

 On to the Trellis

 Tools and materials needed:

 - Table saw